-August of 2012 - Present: He starts showing his work out of his studio/gallery for the monthly Art District opening “First Friday.”
+August of 2012 - 2016: He starts showing her work out of his studio/gallery and also for the monthly Art District opening “First Friday.”

-October of 2012: Bodlar has his first solo show “Fuck Art”
+October of 2012: Bodlar has her first solo show “Fuck Art”

 February of 2013: Bodlar has his second solo show “This Way”

 March of 2013: Bodlar has an extended weekend show at a local gallery/bar, The Lady Silvia in Downtown Las Vegas.

 May of 2013: Bodlar has a massive show combining pieces from her first two solo shows to celebrate his first year painting full time.
 She fills an entire 3000 sq ft warehouse/office space with nearly 200 pieces.

 March of 2014: "Blending Contrasts" collaboration show with Lisa Fields Clark at Jana's Red Room Gallery in the Art's Factory in Downtown Las Vegas